-Keep in mind that mineral oil is flammable, so you may want to be cautious about putting a lit candle inside, but some folks say they've never had to deal with a jack-o'-lantern en fuego.
+Keep in mind that mineral oil is flammable, so you may want to be cautious about putting a lit candle inside.
+Some some folks say they've never had to deal with a jack-o'-lantern en fuego.
 But we recommend you play it safe and grab a battery-operated LED pumpkin light ($9.90 on Amazon) to light your jack 'o lantern.

-All you have to do is spread the petroleum jelly inside your pumpkin and around all of the cut out areas.
-Reapply as necessary.
+- Spread the petroleum jelly inside your pumpkin and around all of the cut out areas.

-Extreme Pumpkins makes a good point, though: spreading petroleum jelly on a pumpkin is kind of a pain.
-We suggest you put on a disposable latex glove so you don't have to goop up your hand and you can really slather the stuff on with minimal mess.
+Extreme Pumpkins makes a good point, though: spreading petroleum jelly on a pumpkin is a pain.
+We suggest you put on a disposable latex glove so you don't have to goop up your hand, and you can slather the stuff on with minimal mess.
 That goes for the method below, too.

-If petroleum jelly sounds unappealing to you, you can also use a vegetable oil, like olive, to do the same thing.
+If petroleum jelly sounds unappealing to you, you can also use a vegetable-based oil such as olive oil to do the same thing.

 Most of the oils you have in your kitchen, like almond, avocado, and sesame, are occlusive agents — meaning that they hold in moisture, just like petroleum jelly.
-Simply apply oil all throughout the inside of your pumpkin and all of the cutouts.
+Apply oil throughout the inside of your pumpkin and all of the cutouts.
 Reapply as necessary.
-As with petroleum jelly, we recommend using a disposable latex glove for application to minimize mess.
+As with petroleum jelly, we recommend using a disposable latex glove for application to minimize the mess.

 Yes, floor cleaner is an excellent preservative, but for uncarved pumpkins only.
-Waxing your pumpkin to a high-shine is a neat trick for those of you who just like the look of whole pumpkin decor in your homes for Halloween and Thanksgiving.
+Waxing your pumpkin to a high-shine is a neat trick for those who like the look of whole pumpkin decor in your homes for Halloween and Thanksgiving.
 Floor cleaner will keep your pumpkins shiny and fresh for up to four weeks.

-Fortunately, many brands of floor wax will still work to preserve pumpkins, as long as it's an acrylic liquid type of cleaner, at least according to the University of Nebraska at Lincoln.
-Just apply liquid floor cleaner to a moist towel and gently wipe all around each pumpkin, leaving a thin coat.
-It goes without saying that you can't eat the pumpkin once it's been treated in this fashion.
+Many brands of floor wax will work to preserve pumpkins, as long as it's an acrylic liquid type of cleaner, at least according to the University of Nebraska at Lincoln.
+Just apply the acrylic liquid floor cleaner to a moist towel and gently wipe all around each pumpkin, leaving a thin coat.

-If you can't quite handle the thought of applying floor wax to a pumpkin, By Stephanie Lynn has another solution: clean the pumpkin or gourd with a mild bleach solution (ten parts water to one part bleach) to kill any bacteria on the surface, then apply a little bit of petroleum jelly and buff the gourds to a high shine.
-You can also use plain ol' vinegar and water to rinse the surface, too, since it's food-safe and kills the majority of viruses and bacteria.
+If you can't quite handle the thought of applying floor wax to a pumpkin, Stephanie Lynn has another solution for preserving whole pumpkins.
+Clean the pumpkin or gourd with a mild bleach solution (ten parts water to one part bleach) to kill any bacteria on the surface, then apply a little bit of petroleum jelly and buff the gourds to a high shine.
+You can also use plain old white vinegar and water to rinse the surface, too, since it's food-safe and kills the majority of viruses and bacteria.

 Now that you have the best pumpkin preserving tricks on hand, you better get to carving!
 More fun Halloween food hacks await!